CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Blocks/data-storage/delete-collection/delete-collection-block.md

 ## Remarks

 ### Deleting a Collection that Does Not Exist
-When trying to delete a collection that does not exist, no operation is performed; see example [Delete a Data Storage Collection that Does Not Exist][Delete Collection that Does Not Exist].
+When trying to create a collection that does not exist, no operation is performed; see example [Delete a Data Storage Collection that Does Not Exist][Delete Collection that Does Not Exist].

 ### Case Sensitivity